tlarsen7572/CrLfCleaner/README.md

   OR
   delimiter=C<###>: Specifies an ASCII character code for the delimiter.
 Must be a three digit number, with leading zeroes if necessary.
 Especially useful if the delimiter is a control character.
 * hasHeaders=<Y|N>: Identifies whether the first row of data contains headers.
-* delimitersPerRow: This is required if hasHeaders=N.  When a data file has headers the application auto-calculates the number of delimiters per row.
+* delimitersPerRow=#: This is required if hasHeaders=N.  When a data file has headers the application auto-calculates the number of delimiters per row.
 If the file has no headers then this value must be supplied manually.

 The followin parameter is optional:
 * qualifier=<string>: Identifies the text qualifier.
 Delimiters inside text qualifiers are not counted as delimiters.
 This value must be a single character or one of the following paired character sets: (), [], {}.